 All parents want their children to be safe and happy at school.
 The importance of pastoral care goes well beyond this, however.
 Education and health are closely linked, and recent studies have shown that pupils with better health and wellbeing are likely to achieve better academically.
 What is more, life skills, such as those taught in a successful PSHE (personal, social, health and economic) programme, are associated with greater wellbeing and higher achievement.
 Good pastoral care in school is also fundamental to the development of character and social skills, which will be of critical importance to pupils in later life.

 Schools dedicated to high standards of pastoral care will have put this at the centre of their operations.
 It should be reflected in every aspect of school life, from its ethos, the environment for learning, and the way personal development is fostered in the curriculum and co-curriculum.
 It should also be apparent in the friendly and respectful staff-pupil relationships, and how far pupils are known and treated as individuals by their teachers.

-GDST schools have long been committed to a holistic view of education; the Trust now has more than 100 years’ experience to draw on in tailoring its provision, not only to how girls learn, but also to how they develop emotionally.
+GDST schools have long been committed to a holistic view of education; the Trust has over 145 years’ experience to draw on in tailoring its provision, not only to how girls learn, but also to how they develop emotionally.
 This experience informs all its work.